Available graduate, medical and theological school scholarships

 Dan H. Brockwell Scholarship for Architecture.
 For undergraduate or graduate students from South Hampton Roads studying architecture.
 Preference will be given to students from Virginia Beach.
 NOT AVAILABLE IN 2017-2018.

 Stephen A. Carpenter Memorial Fund.
 For guidance counselors in Norfolk Public Schools who are acquiring additional education related to counseling.
 Preference is for those with special interest in disadvantaged inner city children.
 This is typically a one-time scholarship.
 However, recipients may be considered for renewal if funds are available.
-April 1 deadline.
+Deadline extended to May 1.
 The online application process is not used for the Carpenter Scholarship.
 Click here to download the Carpenter application.

 Palmer Farley Memorial Scholarship.
 For graduate students pursuing the creative brand management track at the Virginia Commonwealth University Brandcenter.
 This scholarship is renewable for up to two years.
 Applicants may be from anywhere in the United States.
 May 1 deadline.